temitopeseun/Projects/README.md

 .Project #8 :  This project was about using a "[Deep Learning (DL) approach; a Convolutional Neural Network (CNN)](https://github.com/temitopeseun/Projects/tree/main/Project_08)" for object/image recognition and classification.
 Keras Applications from deep learning models, as well as python library/enviroment such as tensorflow were useful for the project.

-.Project #9 :  This project was about still using a "[Deep Learning (DL) approach; “Transfer learning (TL)” for object/image recognition, classification and prediction](https://github.com/temitopeseun/Projects/tree/main/Project_09)".
-Image data were trained, model was developed, and image prediction was made.
+.Project #9 :  This project was about still using a "[Deep Learning (DL) approach; “Transfer learning (TL)-MobileNetV2”](https://github.com/temitopeseun/Projects/tree/main/Project_09)".
+Image data were trained, model was developed, for object/image recognition, classification and prediction.
 Keras Applications from deep learning models (MobileNetV2) , as well as python library/enviroment such as tensorflow were useful for the project.